Ever feel like you're doing too much manual work? Wish you could have monday.com take steps for you without learning to code first? You're in luck!

 - Connect Boards

-The below column types are currently not supported in the mapping of an item:
+The below column types are currently not supported in any automations, including in the mapping of an item:

 - Time Tracking